shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 The class table shows how many spell points you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a number of spell points equal to the spell's level or higher.
 You regain all expended spell points when you finish a long rest.

 Spells that you cast from your bonded schools have their attributes changed.
 If the spell has a range greater than Touch or Self, its casting range is changed to your Cast Range based on your level as shown in the class table.
 Spells that have a duration longer than Instantaneous also have their duration changed to your Spell Duration based on your level as shown in the class table.
 These spells also have a new stat called Tether Range.
-If the spell’s center of effect ever becomes further away from you than the tether range, then the spell ends automatically.
+If the spell’s center of effect ever becomes further away from you than the Tether Range, then the spell ends automatically.

+## Casting Higher Level Spells

+As long as you have the spell points to cast a leveled spell, you can cast it, no matter what level it is, or what level you are.
+However, if you are not high enough level, the spell may fail.

+You can safely cast any spell that is half your Reality Bender level (rounded down) + 1.
+For example, at level 1, you can safely cast level 1 spells; at level 3, you can safely cast level 2 spells; and at level 4, you can safely cast level 3 spells; etc.

+If you can’t safely cast a spell because it’s too high level, you can cautiously cast it.
+To do so, you must make an ability check in your spell casting ability.
+The DC is equal to the difference between the spell’s casted level and your max safe casting level, times 2, and plus 10.
+On a success, you cast the spell.
+On a failure, you don’t cast the spell, but the spell points are still spent, and you cannot attempt to cast that spell again until you finish a long rest.
+You may spend any number of spell points to reduce the DC by 1 for every 2 spell points spent this way.

 ## Dispelling Spells